stareyednya/stareyednya.github.io/pages/shaders.md

 6. A tesselation shader which uses a secondary texture as a heightmap to indent the cube and make a crater to a set depth over time.
 Phong lighting is used to highlight the shape of the crater.
 7. A tesselation shader to extend the surface of all cube faces with a heightmap based on the texture.
 Phong lighting is attached to the mouse which can be moved as a 'flashlight' to highlight the added depth in different ways.

-## Results and What Was Learnt
-Examples of each shader can be seen in the video at the end of this page.

-This was my first experience of programming my own shaders, so naturally I learned about the use of vertex, fragment, geometry and tesselation shaders.
-I also saw how textures could be used to generate variable heightmaps.

 ## Possible Improvements
 Some memory optimising could be completed by further removal of fragments from processing after a certain point, for example the deletion of the splinter fragments from shader 5 at a certain distance from the starting point.

-## Video
-[TO COME]